nobl9/terraform-provider-nobl9/docs/resources/agent.md

 Required:

-- `site` (String) `com` or `eu`, Datadog SaaS instance, which corresponds to one of their two locations (https://www.datadoghq.com/ in the U.S. or https://datadoghq.eu/ in the European Union)
+- `site` (String) `com` or `eu`, Datadog SaaS instance, which corresponds to one of Datadog's two locations (https://www.datadoghq.com/ in the U.S. or https://datadoghq.eu/ in the European Union)

 <a id="nestedblock--dynatrace_config"></a>